v0rtex20k/MUNDO/README.md

   * SCHPO : Schizosaccharomyces pombe (Fission Yeast)
   * YEAST : Saccharomyces cerevisiae (Baker's Yeast)

-Once the networks have been processed, several BLASTP files will be saved to the directory specified by the user.
+Once the networks have been processed using ```network_processing.py```, several BLASTP files will be saved to the directory specified by the user.
 They will look like ```HUMAN_source1.txt```, ```MOUSE_target3.txt```, etc

 After locating these files, please do the following: